harshil048/SnapSphere/README.md

 ### 7. Like and Save Functionality
 - Users can interact with posts by liking them.
 - Dedicated section for easy access to saved content.

+### 8. Infinite Scrolling Feature:
+- SnapSphere incorporates an infinite scrolling mechanism, allowing users to seamlessly browse through an extensive feed of posts without the need for pagination.
 # Preview

 https://github.com/harshil048/SnapSphere/assets/74892092/44bd17f4-2425-43ca-8f23-30eb84502834